10 THINGS YOU NEED TO KNOW ABOUT THE NIH

 - The American Cancer Society estimates that nearly 3.5 million lives were saved from 1991—2019 as a result of improvements in cancer treatment, detection, and prevention, many of which were funded and driven by NIH, resulting in a 32% drop in the cancer death rate since 1991.

 - NIH supported researchers who developed and tested vaccines and therapies for COVID-19, doing so in an impressively short timeframe.
 NIH also speedily developed rapid diagnostic tests for COVID-19, including the home test kits millions of Americans use today.
-It is truly remarkable how much progress NIH was able to make to help our nation fight COVID-19 just in 2020.
+It is truly remarkable how much progress NIH was able to make to help our nation fight COVID-19 just in 2020 and 2021.

 - NIH scientists have played a major role in working to address the national opioid crisis by working to develop safe, effective medicines for chronic pain, create a vaccine to protect against opioid misuse, and improve overdose prevention and reversal interventions.